srishti-sudesh-7/cryptonite-taskphase/PonderingPaths/pondering paths.md

-# Program and Absolute Paths

-absolute path: a path that starts from the root directory

-here to get the flag, I needed to reach the program called "run" which was inside the challenge directory, which in turn is inside the root directory /.
-so the path I used is `/challenge/run`

-flag:
-`pwn.college{8qKcb4rm02rP1LJbhOy2pwMJIft.dVDN1QDLwIzN0czW}`

 # The Root

 in order to get the flag, I needed to reach a program called pwn which was in /.